digital-skills-for-researchers/slideshows/_modules/graphs-and-visualisation/introduction/index.md

         ## Principles of Visualization (From Tufte)

-        * Show the data "truthfully", don't distort it
+        * Show the data truthfully, don't distort it
         * Allow the viewer to understand the most ideas in the shortest time
         * Encourage the viewer to thinking about the form or substance of the data, not the method of display
         * Reveal the structure in the data at a variety of scales